riesentoaster/lvls/README.md

 #### Can lvls be used without an internet connection?

-The installation requires an internet connection, after that the server can be run offline.
+The installation (steps 1-4) requires an internet connection, after that the server can be run offline with `npm run start`.